nashville-software-school/front-end-milestones/1-setup/CHEATSHEET.md

 };
 ```

-### In another Terminal tab run Grunt to run your registered default tasks:
+## Starting the processes

+Open a terminal session and run Grunt to execute the defined tasks.

 ```
 grunt
 ```

-### On the command line
+Open another terminal session and start your file server.

 ```
 http-server
 ```